Landscape management and protection

 The report is to contain map of the area cross referenced with close up photos of identified defects.

-For information on what needs to be included in the report, please view the sample dilapidation report (PDF 388KB).
+For information on what needs to be included in the report, please view the nature strip page.